KENPO HISTORY

 Master Parker is a native of Hawaii and student of Master Chow, revised the traditional methods of coping with modern fighting situations and brought the art to mainland U.S.A.
 Master Parker developed the modern Kenpo style by analyzing combative predicaments from the viewpoints of the attacker, the defender, and the bystander or spectator.
 Through his observations, Master Parker disproved many theories and concepts that had previously been considered as combat effective.
 Ed Parker systematized and categorized all the basic Kenpo elements into a logical order of progress for step-by-step instruction.
 Master Parker placed the Kenpo basics into eight categories: stances, blocks, parries, punches, strikes, finger techniques, kicks, and foot maneuvers.
 Master Parker also divided the Kenpo system into three major divisions: basics (including forms), self-defense techniques, and sparring (tournament and street).
 This innovative restructuring made the martial arts much easier to learn, understand, and master [Corcoran, 1984].
 A recognized first generation student of Master Parker was Tomas Connor.
 Ed Parker and Tomas Connor were the founders of the Chinese Martial Arts Association.

-James Wing Woo (1922 – Present)
+James Wing Woo (1922 – 2014)

 During the early 1960’s Ed Parker collaborated with several Chinese Kung Fu masters, one of which was James “Jimmy” Wing Woo.
 Woo was a young Chinese-American Kung Fu master who worked closely with Ed Parker.
 According to multiple sources, he helped Mr. Parker teach the advanced students for a time during their partnership.
 It is said, but cannot be confirmed, that Mr. Woo helped Ed Parker in the creating of Forms 1 through 4, short and long included.
 At the minimum, Mr. Woo is responsible for bringing Bookset (Panther Set), and Tiger and Crane into our system, which at one time were the only forms that were taught before the introduction of the numbered forms.
 Mr. Woo can also be considered one of the sources of many of the Chinese elements present within the Kenpo system.